 PNG suffers from high maternal and child mortality rates, often because women give birth without a skilled birthing attendant.
 Newcrest scholarships to train nurses and midwives are saving the lives of mums and babies in remote PNG, and supporting the national community health system.

-Funded in partnership with the Australia Awards programme, the scholarships are one way we invest in developing our host countries, delivering benefits beyond local communities.
+Funded in partnership with the Australia Awards program, the scholarships are one way we invest in developing our host countries, delivering benefits beyond local communities.
 The impact of our business goes well beyond the boundaries of our site operations.

 Newcrest is a long-term partner for PNG, and we want to see it grow and thrive.
 We work with others who share these goals, including the Australian Government and provincial authorities, to support the PNG Government to improve health, education, and women’s empowerment.